 Education Data Solutions Roundtable: Launched in early 2018, this initiative leverages partners’ expertise to improve the availability and use of accurate and timely education data.
 The roundtable will help lower-income countries prepare robust education information systems to target their resources where the need is greatest.

 Other knowledge activities

 - The Global and Regional Activities (GRA) program supports education stakeholders in researching and applying new knowledge and evidence-based practices to education challenges in selected areas.

-- Developing country partner (DCP) meetings are unique global gatherings of education planners from 65+ ministries of education in GPE partner countries, alongside development partners.
+- Lower-income country partner (DCP) meetings are unique global gatherings of education planners from 65+ ministries of education in GPE partner countries, alongside development partners.
 The meetings are convened ahead of GPE Board of Directors' meetings and serve a dual purpose:

 - a platform for consultation, coordination and communication on GPE governance matters to feed into GPE Board meetings.

 - a platform for peer-to-peer learning.
 A third of DCP meetings is dedicated to knowledge exchange, where country experiences are leveraged to drive knowledge and learning about national and global level innovations.